asiandevs/DevOps-Gitlab/variables.md

 ## GitLab CI/CD Basic Variable Types
 Step 1: Setting up the Variable
+* Setting up the Variable
     1. Go to your GitLab project.
     2. Navigate to Settings > CI/CD > Variables.
     3. Click on "Add Variable."
     4. Set the variable key as TEST_VARIABLE and the value as test_value.
 ![variable01](https://github.com/asiandevs/gitlab_cicd/assets/37457408/67bdc0af-6de5-4e8e-9ae3-d74944a346e5)

 ## Use Variable in a .gitlab-ci.yml file: